vmacdougal/canvassing/README.md

 like the most common type of canvass.
 It is a list and not a set because often subsequent questions won't make sense depending on the answer to the first question.
-Other types of questions are possible, like integer responses ("how many boxes of Thin Mints do you want to order?") or phone numbers ("can we get your number to let you know about events?"), but supporting arbitrary answers adds complexity.
+Other types of questions are possible, like integer responses ("how many boxes of Thin Mints do you want to order?") or phone numbers ("can we get your number to let you know about events?"), but supporting arbitrary answer types adds complexity, so it was not included.

 There are two levels of user, CANVASSER and ADMIN.
 Admins can also access all the canvasser endpoints, because the idea of requiring them to have two sets of credentials for administering the system and working as canvassers seemed strange.